 While the motifs of the train are certainly missing in ‘Rogue City,’ it is clear that both Kapellian and Anna Karenina were souls with similar trajectories and motives.
 We also can’t help but think that if Vronski had never carried out that operation in the first place, then Willy, his wife, and his children would still be alive.
 Before we conclude this discussion, we do want to clarify that Vronski is not a villain who doesn’t care about his team.
 In fact, it is the exact opposite.

 We’d even argue that there is this very fine line between being a hero and being a malefactor that the movie really plays with.
 There is also something to be said for the fact that the entire incident only creates more problems for them.
 Also, if the shootout had never occurred in the first place, then the undercover agent would not have died.
-Consequently, the chain of reaction would cease to exist, meaning that Vronski and his accomplices would have still been alive too.
+Consequently, the chain of reaction would cease to exist, meaning that Vronski and his accomplices would still be alive.
 Just as a life with Count Vronsky caused Anna Karenina pain, in the end, a mission with Vronski eventually costs Willy Kapellian his life.

 Read More: Best French Movies on Netflix